 Article IV: Removal and Replacement of Secretariat Members

-Section 1: A staff member who fails to effectively perform his or her duties may be removed or have his or her voting rights stripped by the decision of the majority of the members of the Secretariat.
-A Secretariat member who fails to effectively perform his or her duties can be removed from office by a 2/3 vote of the majority of the remaining members of the Secretariat.
+Section 1: A Staff member who fails to effectively perform their duties may be removed or have their voting rights stripped by the decision of the majority of the members of the Secretariat.
+A Secretariat member who fails to effectively perform their duties can be removed from office by a 2/3 vote of the majority of the remaining members of the Secretariat.
 During the period between elections and the appointment of the remainder of the Secretariat, neither the Secretary-General nor the Deputy Secretary-General may be removed from office.

 Section 2: In the case of the removal or resignation of the Secretary-General the Deputy Secretary-General shall become the Secretary-General for duration of the MSUMUN Conference season until the regularly held elections.